-The great part about being able to blog on a daily basis for our community is that I have an opportunity to promote better knowledge of important issues related to Texas family law.
-Anyone is fortunate enough to have people in their lives (especially children) that they are a great deal about are likely to run into issues that are related to family law.
+The great part about being able to blog daily for our community is that I have an opportunity to promote better knowledge of important issues related to Texas family law.
+Anyone fortunate enough to have people in their lives (especially children) that they are a great deal about is likely to run into issues that are related to family law.
 At the very least we have circumstances in our lives that arise from time to time that leave us wondering what the law is or what is likely to happen inside of a courtroom.

 With that said, complicated child custody cases do happen and you may be living proof of that.
-You may find yourself in a position where you are wondering how to proceed in regard to a particular issue and do not know where to turn.
-Asking friends and family for their opinions is fine but ultimately those folks probably have very little experience in family law and wouldn’t really know where to begin as far as providing you a response that is helpful.
+You may find yourself in a position where you are wondering how to proceed regarding a particular issue and do not know where to turn.
+Asking friends and family for their opinions is fine but ultimately those folks probably have very little experience in family law and wouldn’t know where to begin as far as providing you a helpful response.